stephanmg/calorimetry/docs/intro.rst

 6: Fuel oxidation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Glucose and lipid oxidation are regarded under the umbrella term fuel oxidation.
+Fuel oxidation is an alternative way to
+visualize the utilization of glucose or lipid oxidation during energy expenditure, similar as the RER can indicate which
-Same analyiss methods as for THP ally for the fuel oxidation panel too.
+component is mainly oxidized (Raw measurements).
+Same analyis methods as for THP are available for the fuel oxidation panel.

 Conducting analyses with CALOR